hjerner-i-team/CREPE/hardware/README.md

 sudo python3 setup.py install (in the cloned git repository)
 ```

-Create systemd unit to enable the main python script to run on boot.
+Create a systemd unit to enable the main python script to run on boot.
 This configuration will also restart the script in the event of a failure.
 This [tutorial](https://www.raspberrypi-spy.co.uk/2015/10/how-to-autorun-a-python-script-on-boot-using-systemd/) can be used as reference if something goes wrong.
 ```
 sudo nano /lib/systemd/system/CREPE.service
 ```